 - With a motor and 26 feet to 40 feet – $35

 - With a motor and over 40 feet – $60

 - Additional fees include $2 for the boat title, $5 for duplicate decals and registration cards, and a title tax that is calculated as 6% of the vessel’s purchase price.

-4. District of Columbia Gun Bill of Sale
+3. Washington, DC Gun Bill of Sale

 In the District of Columbia, you must carry a permit and register with The Metropolitan Police Department (MPD) in order to purchase a firearm.
 While you must have the registration certificate in order to lawfully transfer ownership of a firearm, a bill of sale is still optional.
 However, they are good to have as a record of the sales transaction if needed.

 Your firearm bill of sale should contain the following information: